redbrick/blog/posts/retrospect.md

 Unfortunately, a few people who were interested in listening to me talk about satellites were unable to attend the Hackerclub event.
 I thought to myself, "Great!
 Less eyes on me, less nerves for my first ever talk!", but these people genuinely wanted to know more about the subject (_Am I just the best hype-man or what?!_)

-So, this blog post is a little recap of what I talked about for those who did not have the honor of listening to me yap on about it in-person!
-Welcome to this Redbrick Recap, on Satellite Transmissions, as a topic and as a hobby!
+So, this blog post is a little recap of what I talked about for those who did not have the honour of listening to me yap on about it in-person!
+Welcome to this Redbrick recap on this week's Hackerclub: Satellite Transmissions, as a topic and as a hobby!

 ##  A little bit of Trivia...